BlockstreamResearch/bip-frost-dkg/README.md

 as part of the first message to the coordinator.
 The coordinator collects all encrypted VSS shares, and computes the sum `enc_secshare[j]` of all shares intended for every participant `j`.
-The coordinator sends all public encryption nonces along with this sum to participant `j` who stores the sum as `enc_secshare`, derives the pads `pad_0j`, ..., `pad_nj` as described above, and obtains the value `secshare = enc_secshare - (pad_0j + ... + pad_nj)` required by SimplPedPop.[^dc-net]
+The coordinator sends all public encryption nonces along with the sum `enc_secshare[i]` to participant `i`.
+Participant `i` stores the sum as `enc_secshare`, derives the pads `pad_0i`, ..., `pad_ni` as described above, obtains the value `secshare = enc_secshare - (pad_0i + ... + pad_ni)`,

-[^dc-net]: We use additively homomorphic encryption to enable the coordinator to aggregate the shares, which saves communication.
-Note that this emulates a Dining Cryptographer's Network [[Cha88](https://doi.org/10.1007/BF00206326)], though anonymity is an anti-feature in our case:
-If a SimplPedPop participant receives an invalid `secshare`, it is impossible for this participant to identify another participant who has sent wrong contributions, even if the coordinator is trusted.
-This is the price we pay for the communication optimization.
+and passes it down to SimplPedPop.

+If SimplPedPop raises an error because this `secshare` value fails VSS verification, then participant `i` can optionally investigate the error by asking the coordinator for the vector `enc_partial_secshares` of the individual contributions of all participants to `enc_secshare`.
+Participant `i` obtains the vector `partial_secshares`, which SimplPedPop requires for investigating the error, by decrypting the components of `enc_partial_secshares` via `partial_secshares[j] = enc_partial_secshares[j] - pad_ji` for every other participant `j`.
+Then, participant `i` can pass `partial_secshares` down to SimplPedPop, which, after additionally obtaining the vector `partial_pubshares` from the coordinator, has all the information required to determine and blame a faulty participant.

-EncPedPop appends to the transcript `eq_input` of SimplPedPop the `n` public encryption nonces, and also all the `n` static encryption keys to ensure that the participants agree on their identities.
+Otherwise, i.e., if SimplPedPop does not raise an error, EncPedPop appends to the transcript `eq_input` of SimplPedPop the `n` public encryption nonces, and also all the `n` static encryption keys to ensure that the participants agree on their identities.
 The inclusion of the latter excludes man-in-the-middle attacks if Eq authenticates participants,